Glueglue

 Can ClickUp AI read my code?

 No. ClickUp Brain reads your tasks, documents, and comments within ClickUp.
 While ClickUp integrates with GitHub and GitLab to link PRs to tasks, Brain does not analyze code content, architecture, dependencies, or complexity.
-For AI that reads and understands your codebase, tools like Glue are purpose-built for this use case.
+For AI that reads and understands your codebase, codebase intelligence tools like Glue are purpose-built for this use case.

 What is the best AI project management tool for engineering teams?